 If looking specifically for pictures, check out the collections highlights online.

 Technically a shopping site, but it features historical and traditional clothing used for Chinese theater, Beijing opera, and Chinese dance.
-Photo heavy.
+Lots of photos, which can be handy.

 Cold weather clothing evolution from the early 1900s